 We threw together some various items that, together, make a thoughtful and complete set!

 - Cookie Baking Set – Start with these baking sheets—a staple in my kitchen.
 They’re durable, don’t warp, and cool quickly.
 Pair with parchment paper sheets or a baking mat, cookie scoops, and a cooling rack for a complete gift.
 (I love using this lasagna turner as a cookie spatula, too!)

 - Cake Decorating Set – Start with the best round cake pans, either these 9-inch cake pans or these 8-inch cake pans.
 Add a cake turntable (because cake decorating is so much easier with a turntable!), this scraper for smoothing icing, this icing comb for textured icing, and/or these icing spatulas.

 - 55 Piece Decorating Tips Set – Start with this Wilton decorating tip kit.
 For cupcake decorating, I use the star tips or tip 352 for piping leaves & petals like these sunflower cupcakes.
 For sugar cookie decorating, I use round tips 1 – 5.
 I also highly recommend Wilton 1M, which is not included in the set but it’s the most common for decorating cupcakes.
 To complete this entire gift, add piping bags (reusable or disposable) and a monogrammed spatula too.

 - 12 Piece Piping Tips Set – This piping tips set includes some of the most common decorating tips (including Wilton 1M) for cakes and cupcakes, plus it includes piping bags.
-Add a turquoise cake stand to complete the gift.
+Add a mint cake stand to complete the gift.
 (Comes in a couple other colors too!)

 - Food Coloring Set – Pair any decorating supplies with this Americolor gel paste kit.
 I love the quality of Americolor gel food coloring, plus the colors are vibrant and beautiful.